A fantastic poetry collection.

-When I ‘discovered’ Kathleen Jamie’s two collections of essays, Findings and Sightlines, in 2012, she instantly became (pretty much) my favourite writer.
-She has a way with words—as you might expect from a poet.
-So I decided it was about time to give her poetry a shot.
+Truth be told, I would read Kathleen Jamie’s shopping lists, were she to publish them.
+When I came across her first two collections of essays, Findings and Sightlines, in 2012, she immediately became my favourite writer.
+Jamie has a precision with words—as you might expect from a poet.

 I have an irksome habit of admitting I don’t really get poetry.
 In truth, what I mean by this is the clichéed I don’t know much about poetry, but I know what I like.
 In my defence, I do at least recognise certain poetry actually represents something worth trying to get.

 I thoroughly enjoyed this short collection of poems.
 With the exception of a couple written in the Scots dialect, I got them.
 Unpretentious, with something interesting to say.
 More poetry should be like this.
 I especially enjoyed the poems containing a touch of science, including ones about a spring flood, the shadow of a hawk, watching the Galilean Moons through a telescope, and observing moonlight crossing a study.